Learn About The Types of Bees In Vancouver

 GET INSTANT QUOTE

-How to tell the difference between a Bees nest and a Wasp or Hornets nest
+How to tell the difference between a Bees, Wasp and Hornets nest

 The first thing to look out for is a grey or brown paper nest.
 Then you know it’s a wasp or hornet's nest